Examples

 for this example.

-Microsoft Authentication Library (MSAL) for getting the tokens is
+like Microsoft Authentication Library (MSAL) for getting the tokens is

 suggested.